 There is no single test that is 100% effective in confirming the diagnosis of glaucoma all the time.
 Sometimes the only way to be sure that someone has glaucoma is to arrange follow up examinations (every 4-6 months or so) to work out whether progressive damage is occurring to the optic nerve in one or both eyes.

-Generally speaking, glaucoma suspects will not show any visual field defects on testing, or may show some field defects which are not yet entirely convincing as evidence of glaucoma.
+Other risk factors for glaucoma such as a strong family history but without definite changes to the optic nerve as yet.
+Generally speaking, glaucoma suspects will not show any visual field defects on testing or may show some field defects which are not yet entirely convincing as evidence of glaucoma.

-However, it is very important that someone suspected of experiencing the early onset of glaucoma has regular checks to make sure there is no continuing damage to the optic nerve.
-Even though a person is not yet receiving any treatment for the condition, she or he may still risk losing their vision if in fact they do turn out to have glaucoma.
+It is very important that someone suspected of experiencing the early onset of glaucoma has regular checks to make sure there is no continuing damage to the optic nerve.
+Even though a person is not yet receiving any treatment for the condition, she or he may still risk losing their vision if in fact, they do turn out to have glaucoma.